 Master of Environmental Management

 The Masters in Environmental Management (MEM) degree teaches students how to analyze and manage natural environments for human benefit and ecosystem health.
-The Environmental Science and Management MEM course curriculum is similar to that of the Master of Science (MS) degree.
-The primary difference in the two degrees is that MEM students must complete a project instead of a thesis.
+The Environmental Science and Management MEM course curriculum similar to that of the Professional Science Master (PSM).
+The primary difference is that the PSM requires 12 additional credits in “PSM Plus Courses.”
+These PSM “Plus Courses” give students knowledge in the discipline of professional management and practices.
+The MEM program is also similar to that of the Master of Science (MS) degree.
+The primary difference between the MEM and MS degrees is that MEM students must complete a project instead of a thesis.

 A Masters of Environmental Management degree prepares students for work in: